Gabbiano-class corvette

-The Gabbiano-class corvettes were a group of 59 vessels built for the Regia Marina of Italy for service during the Second World War.
+The Gabbiano-class corvettes were a group of 59 escort vessels built for the Regia Marina of Italy for service during the Second World War.
 They were built to a war-time design and intended for anti-submarine and escort duties.

 Design

 The Gabbianos were designed to be built quickly and in large numbers and began to enter service in May 1942.
 The ships were fitted with sonar and hydrophones, but the Regia Marina did not consider removing features such as torpedo tubes to reduce topweight or allow the vessels to carry more anti-submarine weapons.
 These ships were equipped with electric 'creep' motors with an endurance of 16 nmi at 6 kn for silent running while engaged in anti-submarine searches, Overall, they were well-designed for operations in the Mediterranean and were successful in their role.

 Service

 Sixty vessels were ordered, and 29 were completed by September 1943.
 The Germans seized many of these vessels after the Italian surrender in 1943, and operated them under new names until the end of the war.
 The Germans also completed 20 vessels under construction.
 Fourteen vessels survived the war; the postwar Marina Militare used them as patrol vessels until 1972.

 Two corvettes played important parts in Italian history: Persefone brought Mussolini, under arrest after 25 July 1943, from Gaeta to Ponza, while a short time later on 9 September 1943 Baionetta carried the Italian royal family and the Italian government with Marshall Badoglio from Pescara to Brindisi during their escape from Rome after the armistice.